compi1234/spchlab/lab04_classification1/README.md

 - [Bayesian Classification](Bayes.md)  gives a brief refresh on Bayes formula and its application in classification problems.
 It also introduces Gaussian Mixture models (GMMs) as universal probability density approximators. (skip if you know it)

+- [Standard Normal Distribution](StandardNormalDistribution.ipynb) can be used to view the standard normal distribution

 ## Exercises

 Within these exercises we make use of the "Generative, Bayesian" Framework in which the data is modeled  by a simple Gaussian  Distribution or Mixture of Gaussians distribution.